Music films hit distinct note at annual Tribeca Film Festival

-NEW YORK, April 18 (Reuters) - Music and movies played together even before sound revolutionized film during its infancy, and so it is at the Tribeca Film Festival where the documentary lineup is heavy on musical subjects, from hip hop star Nas to shock rocker Alice Cooper.
+NEW YORK (Reuters) - Music and movies played together even before sound revolutionized film during its infancy, and so it is at the Tribeca Film Festival where the documentary lineup is heavy on musical subjects, from hip hop star Nas to shock rocker Alice Cooper.

 From the days of silent films, often accompanied by live keyboards, to lavish mid-century MGM musicals, music has held a spotlight throughout cinema history.